OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 14. If you did change the label you should see the label you provided.
 However don't worry if you don't see the label updated, this is a known issue with this build.

-###Part 2: Understanding the Project files and preparing them for the lab.
+###Part 2: Understanding the Web Project files and preparing them for the lab.
 8. There are other 2 very important files that are part of this project that are on the root of the StatementOfWorkWeb project.
 One of them is the  **Home.html** page which is opened by default in Visual Studio and represents the add-in's starting page.
 If not already opened please double click on it, you will see some HTML like this one:

 	````html